ovilab/atomify/README.md

 Clone the repository `git clone --recursive https://github.com/ovilab/atomify.git`

 Step 3)
-Open the atomify-lammps directory and run `python configure.py` which will configure and compile LAMMPS.
+Open the atomify directory and run `python configure.py` which will configure and compile LAMMPS.

 Step 4)
-Open atomify-lammps.pro in Qt Creator and build/run.
+Open atomify.pro in Qt Creator and build/run.

 ## How to add/remove LAMMPS packages ##
 LAMMPS is located in libs/lammps, so you can do any changes you want to (add packages, your own codes and so on).
 You need to recompile LAMMPS with (being in the libs/lammps/src folder)